Nematic ordering in active fluids driven by substrate deformations: Mechanisms and patterning regimes

 In addition to having distinct global properties, the mesoscale structure of deformations distinguish extensile and contractile systems.
 In contractile regimes, the deformations organize into domains of relatively uniform wavelength and consistent directional orientation.
 These domains are characterized by regions containing deformations with similar orientational properties.
 Figure~\ref{fig:local}c presents a snapshot of a typical deformation pattern observed in contractile simulations.
-The magnified view in Fig.~\ref{fig:local}d displaying, a colormap of wrinkle orientations, reveals the intersection of different domains, highlighting their discrete nature with abrupt changes in orientation.
-The structure factor (Fig.~\ref{fig:local}e) further confirms this block-like organizational pattern.
-In contrast, extensile systems produce deformation patterns with more gradual variations in the orientation (Fig.~\ref{fig:local}f-h).
+The magnified view in Fig.~\ref{fig:local}d, displaying a colormap of wrinkle orientations, reveals the intersection of different domains, highlighting their discrete nature with abrupt changes in orientation.
+The structure factor (Fig.~\ref{fig:local}e), defined as the 2D Fourier transform of the deformation field, further confirms this block-like organizational pattern.
+Extensile systems, on the other hand, produce deformation patterns with more gradual variations in the orientation (Fig.~\ref{fig:local}f-h).

 Furthermore, contractile systems demonstrate the ability to form system-spanning wrinkle domains.
-Figure~\ref{fig:local}a presents a time series comparison of the largest domain size for both contractile and extensile systems.
-The plot shows the area of the largest cluster normalized by the system size for both activity types, revealing how, in the contractile case, the deformations quickly span almost the entire system within the same time frame that extensile systems take to reach their steady-state size.
+Figure~\ref{fig:consiquence}a presents a time series comparison of the largest domain size.
+The plot shows the area of the largest cluster normalized by the system size, revealing how, in the contractile case, the deformations quickly span almost the entire system within the same time frame that extensile systems take to reach their steady-state size.
 This is particularly striking, as the contractile patterns are nearly two orders of magnitude larger than the extensile ones.